 Now, let’s see how we can perform each step mentioned above in detail.

-Based on the number of user group required for performing different operations, we will add Thread Groups and Logic Controllers to our Test Plan.
-For example – if we have two set of users performing searching and login operations on a website.
+Based on the number of user groups required for performing different operations, we will add Thread Groups and Logic Controllers to our Test Plan.
+For example – if we have two sets of users performing searching and login operations on a website.

 Add the of configuration our test plan will look like this-

-Please note that we have used transaction controller here, as within this controller we can have multiple HTTP requests and after the test execution, we will get the overall response time of the whole transaction which is desirable.
-Depending on the scenarios, we can also add different Logic Controllers like Loop Controllers, Random Controller etc.
+Please note that we have used the transaction controller here, as within this controller we can have multiple HTTP requests and after the test execution, we will get the overall response time of the whole transaction which is desirable.
+Depending on the scenarios, we can also add different Logic Controllers like Loop Controllers, Random Controller, etc.

-One way of doing this is to add different HTTP request and configure them with values like – URL, Port, request type(Get, Put, Post, Delete etc), request body, request Header etc. But this can get very cumbersome unless we are required to test very limited requests or need to test a particular HTTP request.
+One way of doing this is to add different HTTP requests and configure them with values like – URL, Port, request type(Get, Put, Post, Delete, etc), request body, request Header, etc. But this can get very cumbersome unless we are required to test very limited requests or need to test a particular HTTP request.